 Offence committed on a journey.
-110. An offence committed while the Suspect is in the course of performing a journey or voyage may be tried or inquired into by a Court in the State, Division or District of whose Jurisdiction the Suspect or the Person against whom or the thing in respect of which the offence was committed resides, is or passed in the course of that journey or voyage.

-Offence commence and completed in different States.
+95. An offence committed while the suspect is in the course of performing a journey or voyage may be tried or inquired into by a court in the State or division or district of whose jurisdiction the suspect or the person against whom or the thing in respect of which the offence was committed resides, is or passed in the course of that journey or voyage.

-Offence commenced 111.
-Where an offence is:
+Offence commenced and completed in different States

-- (a) commenced in the State and completed in another State; or - (b) completed in the State after being commenced in another State, the Suspect may be tried and punished as if the offence had actually or wholly been committed in the State.
+- 96. Where an offence: - (a) is commenced in a State and completed in another State, or - (b) is completed in the State after being commenced in another State, the suspect may be dealt with, tried and punished as if the offence had been actually or wholly been committed in the State.

-Chief Judge to decide question as to Court of inquiry or place of trial.
+Chief Judge to decide question as to court of inquiry or place of trial.

-112 Where a question arises as to which of two or more Courts of the State ought to inquire into or try any offence, it shall be decided by the Chief Judge.
+Where a question arises as to which of the two or more courts of the State ought to inquire into or try any offence, it shall be decided by the Chief Judge.